Annual Conference

 Enrichment Hubs

 These sessions or asynchronous activities are thought-provoking, engaging opportunities that do not fit into a traditional session format, to be offered outside the traditional breakout session schedule.
-Possible ideas include, but are not limited to, storytelling events, collaborative artistic pieces or exhibitions, collaborative events with a local organization or institution, and organized networking opportunities.
-These submissions will not be anonymized for the peer review process.
-Submitters will be asked to indicate the length of time needed for their session and provide a point of contact for any collaborating organizations.
+Possible ideas include, but are not limited to, problem-solving sessions, storytelling events, collaborative artistic pieces or exhibitions, collaborative events with a local organization or institution, service projects, and organized networking opportunities.
+Submitters will be asked to indicate the length of time needed for their session, any required resources, and a point of contact for any collaborating organizations.
+These submissions do not need to be anonymized for the peer review process.

 Workshops